-But four years later, the Houthis remain in Sanaa and the conflict continues.
+But five years later, the Houthis remain in Sanaa and the conflict continues.

-The Houthi rebels don't accept that Hadi's government makes their rules.
-They believe in a new ruling group with a leader called Mohammed Ali al-Houthi.
+The Houthi rebels don't accept that Hadi's government makes their rules and have put their own government in charge.

 However, much of the rest of the world - including the UK and the US - do not accept this.
-They both support the government in Saudi Arabia.
+They both support the government which is exiled in Saudi Arabia.

-So, it is a civil war that has become more of a regional one, as other countries have got involved.
+So, it is a civil war that has become more of a regional one, as other, nearby countries have got involved.

-The UK and others have called for a ceasefires in Yemen, calling on Saudi Arabia and its allies to end the war against the Houthi.
+The UK and others have called for ceasefires in Yemen, and want Saudi Arabia and its allies to end the war against the Houthi.

-But they continue to sell weapons to Saudi Arabia, which leads the pro-government forces, so this helps the fighting to continue.
+But the UK continues to sell weapons to Saudi Arabia, which leads the pro-government forces, so this helps the fighting to continue.
 Many people have been critical of this.

 Both groups agreed to a deal to stop fighting at talks in Sweden on 13 December 2018 and some hoped it would be the starting point to bring nearly four years of civil war to a close.

-But the ceasefire in Yemen's war was broken minutes after coming into effect on 18 December, pro-government officials said.
+But the ceasefire was broken minutes after coming into effect on 18 December, pro-government officials said.

 Another thing that has made the situation in Yemen more difficult is that, because of all the fighting and unrest, it became a place for extreme groups like Al-Qaeda and the group that calls itself Islamic State to base themselves and grow stronger.
 The groups have carried out attacks in the south of the country.

-It has also always been one of the poorest Arab countries, which has made it difficult to deal with the situation.
+Yemen has also always been one of the poorest Arab countries, which has made it difficult to deal with the situation too.